 A German start-up with a colourful identity is growing in the heart of Berlin.
 The business of consultant agency Comatch is based on an algorithm which proposes suitable consultants for companies seeking for advice.
 Comatch benefits from its employees’ diverse backgrounds.

 Multicultural work at Comatch

 At first glance, nothing here seems particularly European.
 French employees take care of French clients, a Danish staff member looks after the Nordic market and German representatives are the point of contact for German customers.
 One could essentially assume that this successful start-up is a traditional company that organises its business in Berlin’s Moabit district according to the age-old sales adage: “all business is local”.

-Something else makes it remarkable: the staff, now made up of 125 full-time Comatch employees, are from 28 different countries.
+Something else makes it remarkable: the staff, now made up of 130 permanent Comatch employees, are from 28 different countries.
 Each of them speaks several languages, including English – the language of commerce and common speech.
 Many studied in a country other than their native land or spent time working abroad.
 “Europe – that is what we are.
 We simply live and breathe it.
-And that also includes those who found their way here who don’t even come from Europe,” says Christoph Hardt, 38, one of the company’s two founders.
+And that also includes those who found their way here who don’t even come from Europe,” says Christoph Hardt, 39, one of the company’s two founders.

 Hardt previously studied business administration in Bayreuth and Nice.
 He met his colleague Jan Schächtele five years ago when both were working in the Netherlands on a project for McKinsey.
 They were staying in a remote hotel when they had the idea for Comatch: why work within the strict, cost-intensive structure of a large consulting company when firms everywhere are looking for less expensive consulting services?
 And what if there were consultants who would rather decide for themselves when, where and how much they work, instead of being locked in the hamster wheel of a large corporation?
 Two Germans had the idea, but apparently this idea was not particularly German.